madzadev/audio-player/README.md

 ## Color schemes

-The player uses 5 color palette by default.

-You can further customize the player by editing the colors variable below.
+You can further customize the player UI by editing the colors variable below.
+Pre-defined color schemes are planned in the future.

 ```javascript
 const colors = `html {